Benjamin-Piper/eberban/README.md

 1. Open a terminal and navigate to the web folder.
 2. Run `npm i`.
+3. Run the dev server.
+  1. If you've made and/or are making changes to `web/src/grammar/eberban.peg`, run `npm run peg-dev`.
+You will need to re-run this after each change made.
-3. Run `npm run dev`.
+  2. Otherwise, run `npm run dev`.

 The dev server is now running.
 Copy the localhost address and paste it into your browser to see your local copy of the website.

-The dev server will update this local website after every change you make.
+The dev server will update this local website after every change (except for the `eberban.peg`) you make.

 > [!TIP]
 > You can locally check that the website builds properly by running